Trans World Airlines: 1970s

 TWA introduced the Boeing 747 to its fleet in 1970.
 After the merger with Hilton International in 1967, TWA's holding company, Trans World Corp., continued to diversify, buying Canteen Corp. in 1973, and then the Hardee's restaurant franchises.
 Financial woes in the 1970s included a flight attendants' strike, higher fuel prices after the Arab Oil Embargo, and airline deregulation.
 During the early 1970s, the aviation industry faced significant challenges due to a severe economic downturn.
 TWA, in particular, had difficulties as their Boeing 747s and Lockheed L-1011s flew with very low passenger numbers.
 TWA had originally purchased these planes not because they needed them for their operations, but rather because Pan Am had ordered a large number of them.
 Consequently, TWA had to manage excess capacity with a fleet of oversized planes that exceeded their actual requirements.
 By 1975, the financial obligations of some payrolls could only be fulfilled by promptly selling six Boeing 747 aircraft to the Iranian Air Force.
 The financial deal involving TWA, in which the jetliners were sold for around one-sixth of their true value, was regrettable.
 However, the airline was in a state of desperation for immediate liquidity.
-TWA was experiencing financial losses on its trans-Pacific route.
+TWA was experiencing financial losses on its trans-Pacific route which was part of its around the world route network during the early 1970s.
 In a significant milestone, TWA's network expanded globally for the first time in its corporate history.
 However, this achievement would be short-lived as subsequent events led to its eventual termination.

 In 1975, Trans World Airlines was headquartered in Turtle Bay, in Midtown Manhattan.

 The uniforms for the flight attendants during this decade went through three different designers.
 From 1971–1974, the official TWA uniform was designed by Valentino.
 From 1974–1978, the official TWA uniform was designed by Stan Herman, and from 1978–2001, the official TWA uniform was designed by Ralph Lauren.